-The process of marrying overseas can be time-consuming and expensive.
-Procedures vary from country to country, and some require lengthy preparation.
-If you plan to marry in a foreign country, you should find out the requirements of that country before you travel.
+Getting married overseas can be time-consuming and expensive.
+The process is different from country to country, and some need preparation.
+If you plan to marry in a foreign country, find out the requirements of that country before you travel.

 Some of the requirements you might encounter are:

-Contact the embassy or tourist information bureau of the country where you plan to marry to learn about specific requirements.
-You can also find foreign embassy and consulate contact information in the Country Information the Department of State publishes for each country.
+Contact the embassy or tourist information bureau of the country where you plan to marry.
+They can tell you about the specific requirements.
 If you are already abroad, you may wish to consult with the nearest U.S. embassy or consulate.

 Validity of Marriages Abroad